ZhanqiuHu/sokoban-ocaml/README.md

 # CS3110-final-project

-# Installzation
+# Installation
+- Step 0: Install the graphics and camlimages packages; see below for more details

 - Step 1: Download the zip file and upzip it;

 - Step 2: In the directory, run [make play] command;

-- Step 3: Type in "start" to start the game.
+- Step 3: Press any key to start the game.
-    To move the player, type in:
+    To move player 1, type in:
   "w" to move the player one tile upwards;
   "s" to move the player one tile downwards;
   "a" to move the player one tile leftwards;
   "d" to move the player one tile rightwards;

+  To move player 2, type in:
+  "i" to move the player one tile upwards;
+  "k" to move the player one tile downwards;
+  "j" to move the player one tile leftwards;
+  "l" to move the player one tile rightwards;

-Note if a move has the player reached the boundary, the move won't take place;
+Note that a move that causes the player to end up on an obstacle/boundary will not take place.
-Also if the input command is anything other than the above characters, a warnning will be printed and asks you to retype an input.
+Also, if the input command is anything other than the above characters, a warning will be printed and ask you to retype an input.
+You cannot push two blocks in a row.

-- Step 4: Type in "quit" to quit the game.
+- Step 4: Close the window to stop the game.

+# Getting the GUI to Work
+## For Mac:
+NOTE:
+You will need to install X11/XQuartz for Graphics support.
+If you installed ocaml with homebrew, it can be done by running

+$ brew install Caskroom/cask/xquartz
+$ brew reinstall ocaml --with-x11

+- Step 1: create a new switch for the game by running the command

+    $ opam switch create <name> 4.07.1

+- Step 2: run

+    $ opam install graphics

+    $ opam update

+    $ opam upgrade

+    $ eval $(opam)

+    NOTE: If the installation of graphics module is successful, then the following commands should have you open a XQuartz window:

+    $ ocaml

+    $ #load "graphics.cma";;

+    $ Graphics.open_graph "";;

+- Step 3: run
+    $ opam install -y utop ounit qcheck ocaml-lsp-server ocamlformat yojson ansiterminal csv bisect_ppx-ocamlbuild menhir user-setup
+    $ opam user-setup install

+- Step 4: run
+    $ opam install camlimages

+## For Windows:
+- Step 1: create a new switch for the game by running the command

+    $ opam switch create <name> 4.07.1

+- Step 2: run

+    $ sudo apt install pkg-config

+    $ opam install graphics

+- Step 3: install Xming available here: [Xming](https://sourceforge.net/projects/xming/)

+- Step 3b: check to make sure running the following code opens up a blank window (make sure Xming has a server running):

+    $ ocaml

+    $ #load “graphics.cma”;;

+    $ Graphics.open_graph “localhost:0.0”;;

+- Step 4: run

+    $ sudo apt-get install libpng-dev

+    $ opam install camlimages

+- Step 5: run

+    $ opam install -y utop ounit qcheck ocaml-lsp-server ocamlformat yojson ansiterminal csv bisect_ppx-ocamlbuild menhir user-setup

+    $ opam user-setup install

+Note: you will need to change `Graphics.open_graph “ 600x600”` to `Graphics.open_graph “localhost:0.0 600x600”` in the main file.

+You will also need to replace the code in _tags with the following:

+true: package(ounit2),package(yojson),package(ANSITerminal), package(graphics), package(camlimages), package(camlimages.png), package(camlimages.jpeg)

 # Modules implemented
 ## Main:
-Call functions in other modules to run the game.
+Calls functions in other modules to run the game.

 ## Types:
 Contains all types used in other modules.